opatiny/octanis-internship-workbook/docs/programming/stm32Programming/envWithDebug-linux.md

 [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-You have to install the repository in which there is the last version of docker -> it is not something you can make with apt-get because it the repositories of apt-get are not necessarily upt-to-date with the last version of Docker
+You have to install the repository in which there is the last version of docker -> it is not something you can make with apt-get because the repositories of apt-get are not necessarily up-to-date with the last version of Docker.

 ## In VSCode